wen-yan/basalthexagons-commandline/README.md

-# Basalt.CommandLine
+# Krotus.CommandLine

-## What is Basalt.CommandLine?
+## What is Krotus.CommandLine?

-Basalt.CommandLine is a project for building command line application using System.CommandLine package.
+Krotus.CommandLine is a project for building command line application using System.CommandLine package.
 It includes
 - CLI command builder base classes
 - Code generators for generating CLI command builder classes
 - Base classes and interfaces for command
 - Extension methods for adding dependency injection

-Its code generator can generate code for building cli command from [command](https://github.com/wen-yan/basalt-commandline/blob/master/src/src/Basalt.CommandLine/ICommand.cs) and option classes.
+Its code generator can generate code for building cli command from [command](https://github.com/wen-yan/Krotus.CommandLine/blob/master/src/src/Krotus.CommandLine/ICommand.cs) and option classes.
 It supports command line Option, GlobalOption, Argument and command hierarchy.

 ## Code Sample
 Here is an example of using it to generate command line.
-Full sample code is [here](https://github.com/wen-yan/basalt-commandline/tree/master/src/samples/SimpleUsage).
+Full sample code is [here](https://github.com/wen-yan/Krotus.CommandLine/tree/master/src/samples/SimpleUsage).
 ```csharp
 #nullable disable
 partial class FsLsCommandOptions